1. What are dive bags used for?

 8. What is the best type of catch bag to use?

 Many divers prefer spring loaded catch bags as these are much easier to use when you are wearing diving gloves and carrying other equipment such as a spear gun.
 You can open the bag with one hand and the spring driven mechanism will close the bag automatically.
 If you are diving in wrecks then you can also get some catch bags that have fluorescent openings to help you guide items into the bag in low visibility conditions.
 You should also look out for catch bags that have mesh sections as these allow the water to escape when you return to the surface.

 9. How do I protect my gauges whilst travelling?

 Gauges can be expensive to replace so it is important to protect them whilst storing them or moving them around.
-You can buy special gauge bags that are lined with sponge to provide additional cushioning against knocks or bangs.
+You can buy special bags that store your regs and gauges safely - they are lined with a sponge to provide additional cushioning against knocks or bangs.